nurul-ismat/Bangla-or-Banglish-or-English-Sentiment-Analysis-with-English-Translation/Bangla-or-Banglish-or-English-Sentiment-Analysis-with-English-translation-master/README.md

 A Sentiment analysis with a graphical user interface of bangla or phonetic Bangla (Banglish) language project.
 This uses a rule-based sentiment analysis API of [TextBlob](https://textblob.readthedocs.io/en/dev/) and [VaderSentiment](https://github.com/cjhutto/vaderSentiment).

 ## Motivation
 This is my third semester System Development project.
-I was trying to improve my skills with [PyQt](https://wiki.python.org/moin/PyQt) and usage of Python APIs.
+I was trying to improve my skills with [PyQt](https://wiki.python.org/moin/PyQt) and the use of Python APIs.

 ## Python Package Dependencies
 1. Scrapy